 Red, White, Green zones: Breaking down the Coronavirus hotspots in India

-New Delhi, Apr 15: The central government on Wednesday identified 170 hotspot districts in the country, which includes all six metros and most large cities.
+New Delhi, Apr 15: The central government on Wednesday identified 170 hotspot districts in the country, which include all six metros and most large cities.

 At present, hotspot districts with large outbreaks of coronavirus cases in the country are 123 and hotspots with a cluster of cases are 47.
-Non hotspot districts with a cluster of cases are 207.
+Non-hotspot districts with a cluster of cases are 207.

 This includes nine districts in New Delhi, parts of Mumbai, Kolkata, Bengaluru Urban, Hyderabad, Chennai, Jaipur and Agra were also on the list.